sourcegraph/handbook/content/departments/product-engineering/product/onboarding/index.md

   - Read [Figma developers guide](https://www.smashingmagazine.com/2020/09/figma-developers-guide/)
 - Looker
   - [How Sourcegraph uses Looker](../../../bizops/analytics/index.md#using-looker)
+- Amplitude
+  - We use Amplitude for analytics on Sourcegraph Cloud.
+[More on Amplitude here](https://handbook.sourcegraph.com/departments/bizops/tools/amplitude/).
 - UserTesting.com
   - Walk through UserTesting.com with one of the designers on the team